 By using this approach, we can protect Bristol and create a more active, sustainable and resilient city.

-In January 2024, Cabinet approved the Outline Business Case which subsequently received Environment Agency Chief Executive approval and Defra endorsement to proceed to the next stage; Full Business Case.
+In January 2024, Cabinet approved the Outline Business Case which then received Environment Agency Chief Executive approval and Defra endorsement to proceed to the next stage, which is Full Business Case.

 Funding was also secured and now ground investigations and environmental and topographic surveys will be carried out.
 These will inform designs, public consultation and engagement before we apply for approval to construct the first phase of the strategy.